I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-removeprintdeviceobject.md

 <p>For example, this function can return HRESULT_FROM_WIN32(ERROR_INVALID_HANDLE), if an invalid device object handle was used to call the function.
 And note that, regardless of the return value, the device object HANDLE becomes invalid after a call to <b>RemovePrintDeviceObject</b> has completed.</p>

 ## -remarks
 <p>Call <b>RemovePrintDeviceObject</b> to remove the device object for a printer that has been deleted.
 When the spooler services stops, all the device objects are automatically deleted, so it is not required to call <b>RemovePrintDeviceObject</b> for each printer device object.</p>

-<p>Call <b>RemovePrintDeviceObject</b> to remove the device object for a printer that has been deleted.
-When the spooler services stops, all the device objects are automatically deleted, so it is not required to call <b>RemovePrintDeviceObject</b> for each printer device object.</p>

 ## -requirements